caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 ## What we'll learn

-- How to create a JSON API using a simple YAML file and simple SQL SELECT statements
+- How to create a JSON API using a simple YAML file and using a simple SQL SELECT statement
-- How to enhance our HTML using Web Compents from [CL Web Components](https://github.com/caltechlibraryCL-web-components)
+- How to enhance our HTML using Web Components from [CL Web Components](https://github.com/caltechlibraryCL-web-components)

 Follow along at <https://caltechlibrary.github.io/t2t3_dataset_web_apps/presentation1.html>